mimblewimble/grin/README.md

   * Transaction fees are based on the number of UTXO created/destroyed and total transaction size.
   * Smooth curve for difficulty adjustments.

+To learn more, read our [introduction to MimbleWimble and Grin](doc/intro.md).

 ## Status

 Grin is still an infant, much is left to be done and contributions are welcome (see below).
 Our [status file](TODO.md) may help.